 Traditionally, most inventory items with modest similarities were mixed up with the other inventory.
-This later resulted in the wrong product delivery to the customer.
+This later resulted in the wrong product being delivered to the customer.

 After all, some warehouse inventory quantities are in the thousands.
-As a result, the replacement of products, returns, and exchanges was also hard to manage.
+As a result, the replacement of products, returns, and exchanges were also hard to manage.

 But all these problems can be effectively tackled with the dedicated product finder in the inventory management system software.
 The software makes use of barcodes or QR codes that enable automation in order tracking.